 - U.S. Department of Veterans Affairs programs

 - U.S. Department of Agriculture's Guaranteed Rural Housing Program

 - U.S. Department of Housing and Urban Development's rental housing assistance programs designed to promote affordable single-family and multifamily housing, including Section 8 and Section 236 rental programs

-Together with the U.S. Department of the Treasury and Fannie Mae, we continued helping the nation's state and local housing finance agencies continue provide low-rate mortgages to first-time homebuyers and financing for the construction and renovation of affordable multifamily rental properties.
-We did this through the New Issue Bond Program, which supported both Single Family and Multifamily lending programs and ended in December 2012; and the Temporary Credit and Liquidity Program which has been extended through December 2015.
+Together with the U.S. Department of the Treasury and Fannie Mae, we continued helping the nation's state and local housing finance agencies provide low-rate mortgages to first-time homebuyers and financing for the construction and renovation of affordable multifamily rental properties.
+Our support allows housing finance agencies to offer lower mortgage rates to first-time homebuyers and helps housing finance agencies to stabilize their balance sheets.
+We did this through the New Issue Bond Program which supported both Single Family and Multifamily lending programs and concluded in December 2012; and the Temporary Credit and Liquidity Program which has been extended through December 2015.

 Freddie Mac and Fannie Mae do more to finance affordable housing than any other financial institutions in the country.
 In fact, Freddie Mac’s ability to step in and make a difference in markets like these that might otherwise be neglected is one key benefit of our public mission – and something that clearly distinguishes us from the private sector.

-Our regulator, the Federal Housing Finance Agency (FHFA), sets affordable housing goals for Freddie Mac and Fannie Mae and evaluates our performance related to these goals.
-We describe Freddie Mac's performance against the affordable housing goals, as well as other affordable housing initiatives, in the Annual Housing Activities Report and Annual Mortgage Report below.
+We describe our performance against the affordable housing goals, as well as other affordable housing initiatives, in the Annual Housing Activities Report and Annual Mortgage Report below.